wavemotion-dave/A8DS/readme.txt

 venerable computer line.
 The stock XEGS had 64KB of RAM and was generally not upgradable unless you really knew the insides of the machine... but thanks to emulation, the XEGS-DS comes equipped with 128KB of RAM which will run the larger programs.
+This is, essentially, the same as a 130XE machine.

+The emulator comes "equipped" with the ability to run executable images or disk images which are the two most popular types.
+It does not support cart types (despite the cart slot as the on-screen mechanism for choosing a game!).
+Virtually everything that can be run on an 8-bit system has been converted into an Executable image (.xex) or a Disk image (.atr) and, unlike cart ROM images, there is no complicated setup to pick the right banking setup.
+The goal here is to make this as simple as possible - point to the executable 8-bit Atari image you want to run and off it goes!

-To use this emulator, you must use compatibles rom with .xex or .atr format.
+To use this emulator, you must use compatibles roms with .xex or .atr format.
 The .xex is preferred as that is a stand-alone binary executable for the Atari 8-bit line and will almost always load correctly.
 The .atr is a disk drive encapsulated format and is a little tricker and compatibility will not